Farm Carbon and Soils Advisor

 You can read more about Westmill wind farm here.

-Becky joined FCCT in January 2014 as a part time project officer.
-Prior to starting with FCCT Becky worked on the SWARM Knowledge Hub, a project tasked with helping farmers and growers across the South West manage their resources sustainably.
-As part of the SWAM Hub project, Becky was part of the team that developed the Farm Crap App, a mobile phone app to help farmes calculate the nutritive value of livestock manures.
+Becky joined FCT in January 2014.
+Prior to this, Becky worked on the SWARM Knowledge Hub, a project tasked with helping farmers and growers across the South West manage their resources sustainably.
+As part of the SWARM Hub project, Becky was part of the team that developed the Farm Crap App, a mobile phone app to help farmers calculate the nutritive value of livestock manures.

-A passionate advocate for highlighting the economic benefits of sustainable farming, Becky currently divides her time between working for FCCT and working for Duchy College Rural Business School as a technical specialist in resource management.
+A passionate advocate for highlighting the economic benefits of sustainable farming, Becky currently divides her time between working for FCT and working for Duchy College Rural Business School as a technical specialist in resource management.
+In 2016 Becky was awarded a Nuffield Scholarship to study further how to communicate carbon reduction schemes to farmers, which has fed into her work at FCT and Duchy College.